WCAG 2.1 · Level A · Perceivable

 Frequently asked questions

-Do ARIA roles replace semantic HTML?
+Do ARIA roles replace semantic HTML for 1.3.1?

 Other Perceivable criteria